JohnGoldsmith/dotnetrdf-wiki/UserGuide-Querying-With-SPARQL.md

 A key thing to notice here is that we create a [ISparqlDataset](http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Query.Datasets.ISparqlDataset) instance which wraps our `IInMemoryQueryableStore` instance.
 This dataset allows us to control which graph is used as the default graph for queries or even to use the union of all graphs as the default graph.

-In this example we have only printed results in full to the Console, to learn more about how to format results for display see [[UserGuide/Result Formatting|Result Formatting]].
+In this example we have only printed results in full to the Console, to learn more about how to format results for display see [[Result Formatting|UserGuide-Result-Formatting|]].

 ### Common Errors